Camonophy/youtube-playlist-checker/Readme.md

 Update your local reference file.

 ### check:
-Check your local reference file against your YouTube-Playlist to see any differences their contents.
+Check your local reference file against your YouTube-Playlist to see any differences of their contents.

 ###### (Note that __write__ and __update__ are doing the same internally, but have been split into two commands to avoid confusion.)